 Determining how much your case is worth depends on numerous factors.
 Your injuries and impairments are a significant factor in the value of your claim.
 Your medical bills, or lost income, and other expenses are also a large part of your damages.

-However, other factors could impact the value of your claim.
+However, other factors could impact the value of your claim and how much goes into your pocket.
 For example, if you were partially to blame for the cause of your injury, the value of your claim decreases.
 Under Florida’s comparative fault laws, the amount of money you receive for your damages can be reduced by the percentage of fault you hold for the cause of your injury.

 For example, if you were 50 percent at fault for the cause of your motorcycle crash, you would only receive an amount equal to one-half of the value of your damages.